ysyk2021/project-performance-measurement-techniques-for-monitoring-and-tracking-progress-to-ensure-project/src/chapter-9-3.md

-# Looking Ahead to the Future of Project Performance Measurement

 Project performance measurement is an essential aspect of project management.
 As projects become more complex and global, project managers must adapt their approach to account for emerging challenges and new technologies.